Interested in moving to Colombia? Here’s what you need to know:

 - Retirement (pension) visa: to qualify for this visa, you must be a retired individual who receives a monthly stipend equal to $1,700,100 pesos (roughly $880 USD) from a foreign financial institution (for instance, out of a trust fund or from Social Security).
 The duration of this visa is one year.
 It must be renewed every year with all original documents.
 After 5 years, those residing in Colombian on a pension visa can apply for permanent residency.

-- Those seeking medical care in Colombia can receive a visa of from 90 days to three years.
+- Those seeking medical care in Colombia can receive a special visa (duration: 90 days to three years).